Crises come when they're least expected, which is why a crisis communication plan is a necessity for every company.

 No matter if things are going well now, you should always prepare for a crisis to occur.
 Don't worry, this doesn't make you a pessimist.
 Instead, it makes you proactive.

 Proactive damage control is what you do to reduce or prevent the effects of a crisis before it occurs.
 For example, adding security software that records and backs up company data will help you avoid a malware crisis.
-Additionally, you can train your employees to watch out for suspicious or harmful emails that might reach their inbox.
+Additionally, you can train your employees to watch out for suspicious or harmful emails that might reach their inboxes.

 At HubSpot, our security team sends out routine training videos to educate employees about different security protocols.
 The videos are short and the multiple-choice quizzes are so light-hearted that they act as additional learning tools in case you didn't pay close attention to the video.
 This makes the training easily consumed, and, more importantly, successful in teaching employees how to protect company data.